grisha/mod_python/Doc/pythonapi.rst

 .. method:: filter.read([length])

-   Reads at most \var{len} bytes from the next filter, returning a string with the data read or None if End Of Stream (EOS) has been reached.
-A filter \emph{must} be closed once the EOS has been encountered.
+   Reads at most *len* bytes from the next filter, returning a string with the data read or None if End Of Stream (EOS) has been reached.
+A filter *must* be closed once the EOS has been encountered.

    If the *length* argument is negative or omitted, reads all data